Theater Arts Program

 This program fulfills typical lower-division requirements at four-year institutions.
 Some variation in requirements may exist at a particular four-year college or university; therefore it is essential that the student also refer to the catalog of the prospective transfer institution and consult a counselor.

-Acting I, Acting II, Theater History, Modern American Theater, Voice and Speech, Children’s Theater, One-Acts, Musical Theater, Improvisation, Film to Stage, Film as Communication, Intro to Technical Theater, Technical Theater, Lighting Design, Costume Design, Theater Management, and Bay Area Theater Appreciation and more!
+Acting I, Acting II, Theater History, Modern American Theater, Fundamentals of Stage Speech, Children’s Theater, One-Acts, Musical Theater, Improvisation, Film to Stage, Film as Communication, Intro to Technical Theater, Technical Theater, Lighting Design, Costume Design, Theater Management, and Bay Area Theater Appreciation and more!
 Check the college catalogue for the most up to date information!

 “Every day I learn something new about my craft, whether it's through performances or classes.
 I fall in love with what I do more and more.
 Acting isn't easy, it's hard work." - Abby P.